The Unofficial NBA Streaming Guide

 In a hurry?
-The easiest way to watch out-of-market games is with NBA League Pass, which you can get through the following services:
+The easiest way to watch out-of-market NBA games is with NBA League Pass, which you can get through the following services:

 • Fubo: The best streaming service for international sports also provides 150+ well-selected channels.
 Fubo allows you to try out its service with a free trial.

-• DIRECTV STREAM: Get a great channel lineup with the best selection of RSNs in the industry.
-A 5-day free trial is now available for DIRECTV STREAM.
+• DIRECTV: Get a great channel lineup with the best selection of RSNs in the industry.
+A 5-day free trial is now available for DIRECTV.

 If you can’t watch your favorite sports because of your location, get ExpressVPN to access the content you deserve.

-ExpressVPN
+Get ExpressVPN Now

-Out-of-Market Games
+Out-of-Market NBA Games

 There is a lot of jargon that has been created to describe the strange way that many sports are broadcast in the United States.
 Two of the most important are out-of-market and in-market.